INRIA/scikit-learn-mooc/slides/overfit.md

 .header[MOOC Machine learning with scikit-learn]

-# Overfit and underfit
+# Overfitting and underfitting

-This lesson covers overfit and underfit.
-These are concepts important to understand why a model generalizes well or not to new data
+Understand when and why a model generalizes well or not on unseen data.

 <img src="../figures/scikit-learn-logo.svg">